Sudhiksha16/minutes-meeting-generator/README.md

 - The frontend currently includes its default Vite README in `dmmg-frontend/README.md`; this root README is the main project documentation.
 - Do not commit real secrets in `.env` files.
 Use local-only values and rotate any exposed keys immediately.

+## License

+This project is proprietary and confidential.
+All rights reserved.

+No part of this codebase may be copied, modified, distributed, or used without explicit written permission from the owner.